Gate: Ten of Cups

 I stepped through the vision gate and found myself on a red brick path through a thickly forested wood.
 On either side of the path, emerald green grass grew in patterned lines between the route I was on and the forest’s edge.
 The grass felt more than decorative to me because of its intricate alignment with the path as well as its elaborate design.

 When I reached a part of the path where the grass changed from growing in lines to a complex squiggly design like a coiled serpent, a living and moving tree emerged from the deep woods and approached the red brick road.
 I felt some trepidation at this spirit’s appearance though I was unsure why I felt this way.
-So, I cautiously moved to the far side of the path as the tree came within arm’s reach of where I stood.
+So, I cautiously moved to the far side of the path as the tree came within a branch’s reach of where I stood.

 I waited for the spirit to speak but, when the tree simply stood and waved its branches at me, I felt compelled to say something.
 “Hello, friend,” I said.
 “My name is Heidi and I’ve come to this place seeking its true nature.
 What brings you to my neck of the woods?”

 “I am Oak,” the tree responded in a deep baritone.
-“We have met before and I consider very few in the myriad worlds as my friend so I insist you call me something else.”
+“We have met before and I consider very few in the myriad worlds my friend so I insist you call me something else.”

-“To be honest, only a few beings I’ve met in my journeys thus far have any issue with my presence in their worlds.
-That has been mainly you and the shadows,” I said.
-“And good luck turning me from my desired destination.
+“I look like a girl of twelve?
+Your sight is way off for I am a grown woman, wife and mother besides.
+To be honest, only a few beings I’ve met in my journeys thus far have any issue with my presence in their worlds or upon any of their paths.
+My greatest trials have been mainly your overly-protective stance in the Inner Worlds and the threatening shadows,” I said.
+“At any rate, good luck turning me from my desired destination.
 I will resist you, Oak, if you try to take me from this path for I go where I will when I wish to do so and I will not be deterred.”

 “Why won’t you just lead me where I am meant to go?”
-I asked, moving as quickly as I was able ahead of the marauding tree.
+I said, moving as quickly as I was able ahead of the marauding tree.
 “No one else has treated me thus.
 Maybe you should go back to being the kind of tree that stands silently and observes rather than trying to control your reality by mistreating others.”

-“I cannot travel on the path itself because the guardians do not allow it, but I will hunt you relentlessly from the edges,” he said, reaching towards me once again.
+“You will not hex me with your suggestions of stillness and pretendings, child.
+I cannot travel on the path itself because the guardians do not allow it, but I will hunt you relentlessly from the edges,” he said, reaching towards me once again.
 “Stop pretending to be a woman and return to the trees, you errant sprite.
 You do not belong here and you make us all look ridiculous when you insist that you do.”
 As I ran ever onwards, one step ahead of the angry oak, I noticed the tree was quite careful to not touch the bricks and began to ponder ways that I could use this to my advantage.

-“Maybe this is a lesson from the powers that be for you, Oak,” I said, increasing my pace upon the bricks.
-“Maybe you are meant to walk this forest path too but you’ve forgotten this truth because you’ve become too preoccupied with keeping others out.”
+“I am not pretending to be a woman; I am a woman.
+You are pretending to be a person who cares about my well being when you’re really an angry tree who only cares about keeping other spirits out of his part of the worlds.
+Maybe this is a lesson from the powers that be for you, Oak,” I said, increasing my pace upon the bricks.
+“Maybe you are meant to walk this forest path too but you’ve forgotten this truth because you’ve become too preoccupied with gatekeeping and maintaining your natural state.”

 “If I learned those things, I might forget who I am and rush upon the paths meant for others to their detriment and mine,” he said, slowing his pursuit of me at long last.
 “If you will not cease this fruitless brick walking and I cannot turn you from your goal, then perhaps it would be better if I led you to those around the path who could help you remember who you once were.
 Memory is a useful tool for controlling ones such as you.
 Come this way, stubborn sapling!”
 With that, Oak veered away from the brick path and began to move deeper into the woodland.